-For each performance season, we invite local, national and international musicians and performers to create new works at the Music Box Village.
+Each season, we invite local, national and international musicians and performers to create new experimental works in residency at the Music Box Village.

 When coming to The Music Box Village: